vk-cs/docs-public/docs/en/main/manage/cloud-queues/cloud-queues-api/cloud-queues-changemessagevisibility/cloud-queues-changemessagevisibility.md

 **QueueUrl**

-URL of the VK CS SQS queue whose message visibility has been changed.
+URL of the VK Cloud SQS queue whose message visibility has been changed.

 URLs and queue names are case-sensitive.